marodriguezd/Video-Slice-TUI/README.md

-# 🎬 Video Clipper TUI
+# 🎬 Video Clipper & Splitter TUI

-A simple, efficient, and user-friendly Textual User Interface (TUI) for clipping video files directly from your terminal.
+A simple, efficient, and user-friendly Textual User Interface (TUI) for clipping and splitting video files directly from your terminal.

 ![Screenshot of Video Clipper TUI](https://raw.githubusercontent.com/marodriguezd/Video-Clipper-TUI/main/assets/screenshot.png)

 ## Overview

-Video Clipper TUI is a single-file Python application that allows you to:
-- Load a video file.
-- Define multiple time ranges to create clips.
-- Export the clips quickly and easily.

-It's built with [Textual](https://github.com/Textualize/textual), providing a rich and interactive experience in the terminal.
-The core clipping functionality is powered by [FFmpeg](https://ffmpeg.org/).
+This project provides two simple and efficient Python applications with a Textual User Interface (TUI):

+- **Video Clipper:** Allows you to load a video file, define multiple specific time ranges, and export them as individual clips.
+- **Video Splitter:** An adaptation of the clipper that automatically splits a video into equal-sized chunks based on a specified duration (in minutes).

+Both tools are built with [Textual](https://github.com/Textualize/textual) and use [FFmpeg](https://ffmpeg.org/) for the core video processing.

 ## Features

+- **Two Tools in One:** A precise clipper for custom time ranges and an automatic splitter for fixed-duration chunks.
-- **Interactive TUI:** A clean and intuitive interface that runs in your terminal.
+- **Interactive TUI:** A clean and intuitive interface that runs in your terminal for both tools.
 - **Flexible File Input:** Load videos by passing a file path as a command-line argument or by using the built-in file selector.
-- **Multiple Time Formats:** Specify start and end times in various formats (e.g., `HH:MM:SS`, `MM:SS`, `SS`, or decimal hours like `1.5` for 1 hour and 30 minutes).
+- **Multiple Time Formats (Clipper):** Specify start and end times in various formats (e.g., `HH:MM:SS`, `MM:SS`, `SS`, or decimal hours like `1.5` for 1 hour and 30 minutes).
-- **Multiple Clip Definitions:** Add as many time ranges as you need to the queue.
+- **Automatic Splitting (Splitter):** Just define the chunk duration in minutes, and the tool will calculate the segments for you.
 - **Two Export Modes:**
   - **Copy Mode (Fast):** Quickly creates clips by copying the video stream without re-encoding.
 This is very fast but may result in less precise cuts.
   - **Re-encode Mode (Precise):** Re-encodes the video for frame-accurate cuts, which is slower but more precise.